vaniwiki/Index-Claude/K.md

 ### Kaṭha Upaniṣad cited

-* aaKaṭha Upaniṣad quoted
+* aaKaṭha Upaniṣad quoted,
-* on Lord as a person, 13
+* on Lord as a person, 13,
 * on Lord as leading living entity, [[sb/3/21/16#purport|SB 3.21.16]]
 * on Lord as transcendental, [[sb/3/26/5#purport|SB 3.26.5]]
 * on soul, mind, senses, & sense objects, [[bg/3/42|Bg.
 3.42]]